aliyun/terraform-provider-alicloud/website/docs/r/cs_edge_kubernetes.html.markdown

 #### Global params
 * `name` - (Optional) The kubernetes cluster's name.
 It is unique in one Alicloud account.
 * `name_prefix` - (Optional) The kubernetes cluster name's prefix.
 It is conflict with `name`.
 If it is specified, terraform will using it to build the only cluster name.
 Default to "Terraform-Creation".
-* `version` - (Optional, Available since 1.70.1) Desired Kubernetes version.
+* `version` - (Optional) Desired Kubernetes version.
 If you do not specify a value, the latest available version at resource creation is used and no upgrades will occur except you set a higher version number.
 The value must be configured and increased to upgrade the version when desired.
 Downgrades are not supported by ACK.
 * `password` - (Required, Sensitive) The password of ssh login cluster node.
 You have to specify one of `password` `key_name` `kms_encrypted_password` fields.
 * `key_name` - (Required) The keypair of ssh login cluster node, you have to create it first.
 You have to specify one of `password` `key_name` `kms_encrypted_password` fields.
-* `install_cloud_monitor` - (Optional) Install cloud monitor agent on ECS. default: true
+* `install_cloud_monitor` - (Optional) Install cloud monitor agent on ECS. default: `true`
 * `proxy_mode` - Proxy mode is option of kube-proxy. options: iptables|ipvs. default: ipvs.
-* `user_data` - (Optional, Available in 1.81.0+) Windows instances support batch and PowerShell scripts.
+* `user_data` - (Optional) Windows instances support batch and PowerShell scripts.
 If your script file is larger than 1 KB, we recommend that you upload the script to Object Storage Service (OSS) and pull it through the internal endpoint of your OSS bucket.
-* `worker_data_disks` - (Optional, Available in 1.91.0+) The data disk configurations of worker nodes, such as the disk type and disk size.
+* `worker_data_disks` - (Optional) The data disk configurations of worker nodes, such as the disk type and disk size.
   - category: the type of the data disks.
 Valid values:
       + cloud: basic disks.
       + cloud_efficiency: ultra disks.
       + cloud_ssd: SSDs.
   - size: the size of a data disk.
 Unit: GiB.
   - encrypted: specifies whether to encrypt data disks.
 Valid values: true and false.
-* `security_group_id` - (Optional, Available in 1.91.0+) The ID of the security group to which the ECS instances in the cluster belong.
+* `security_group_id` - (Optional) The ID of the security group to which the ECS instances in the cluster belong.
 If it is not specified, a new Security group will be built.
-* `is_enterprise_security_group` - (Optional, Available in 1.91.0+) Enable to create advanced security group. default: false.
+* `is_enterprise_security_group` - (Optional) Enable to create advanced security group. default: false.
 See [Advanced security group](https://www.alibabacloud.com/help/doc-detail/120621.htm).

 #### Addons
-It is a new field since 1.75.0.
 You can specific network plugin,log component,ingress component and so on.

 -> **NOTE:** If you want to upgrade provider to 1.90.0+, you need to pay attention to the disabled value.
 If the value is `""`, you need to modify it to `"false"`, and then run `terraform apply` to make it effect.
 After that, you can modify the provider version to upgrade smoothly.
 Otherwise, there will throw an error: `Error: a bool is required`.